What to Bring to Your Appointment

 - The patient shall have access to a patient advocate should there be any questions or concerns related to the patient’s treatment.

-- Patients whose care is discontinued will be notified in writing.
+- Patients whose treatment is discontinued will be notified in writing.
 Alternate treatment options may be suggested.

 - At the time of admission as a patient, an individual patient record will be established.
-This record will contain diagnostic and therapeutic information related to the patient’s care and will be updated at every appointment according to the guidelines of the Midwestern University Multispecialty Clinic Patient Record Protocol
+This record will contain diagnostic and therapeutic information related to the patient’s care and will be updated at every appointment according to the guidelines of the Midwestern University Therapy Institute Patient Record Protocol.

-As a patient or guardian of a patient of Midwestern University Multispecialty Clinic, I understand I have the responsibility to:
+As a patient of Midwestern University Therapy Institute, I understand I have the responsibility to:

 - Inform my provider promptly if I do not understand information relating to my care and treatment or I receive instructions that I cannot comply with.

-- Keep appointments, or call when I cannot keep a scheduled appointment by providing 24 hours of notice of appointment cancellation.
+- Keep appointments, or call to cancel with a minimum 24-hournotice when I cannot keep a scheduled appointment.

 - Follow Midwestern University’s rules and regulations.

-- Provide information regarding changes in my medical insurance, address, or phone number.
+- Provide information regarding changes in my insurance, address, or phone number.

 - Be considerate of other patients and Midwestern University’s property.